lorry2018/minimajs/README.md

 }
 ```

 The Activator.js in demoPlugin folder is shown as below.
-It handles the 'commands' extensions here.
+It handles the 'commands' extensionPoint here.

 ```js
 import { Minima, Extension, ExtensionAction, PluginContext, log } from 'minimajs';